AAA World Trios Championship

-The AAA World Trios Championship ("Campeonato Mundial de Tercias AAA" in Spanish) is a professional wrestling championship promoted by the Lucha Libre AAA Worldwide (AAA) and WWE promotion in Mexico.
-It is contested for by teams of three wrestlers (often called "six-man tag teams" in the United States).
-The creation of the title was first announced in May 2011, when AAA started a tournament, set to end at Triplemanía XIX, to determine the first champions.
-The physical belts were designed and crafted by All Star Championship Belts.
+The AAA World Trios Championship ("Campeonato Mundial de Tercias AAA" in Spanish) is a professional wrestling championship promoted by the Mexican promotion Lucha Libre AAA Worldwide (AAA), a sister promotion of WWE.
+It is contested for by teams of three wrestlers (often called "trios" in Mexico and "six-man tag teams" in the United States).
+The title was first announced on May 2011 with a tournament set to crown the inaugural champions at Triplemanía XIX.
+The title belts were designed and crafted by All Star Championship Belts.
+The current champions are Los Perros del Mal (Daga, Angel and Berto), who are in their first reign both as a stable and individually.
+They won the title by defeating Los Psycho Circus (Dave the Clown, Murder Clown, Panic Clown, and Psycho Clown) on Night 1 of Triplemanía 34 on September 11, 2026; Dave, Murder, and Psycho defended the titles.